Karel2606/IMDB-Project/ReadMe.txt

+# IMDB Top 50 Actors Web-App with Streamlit

+This is a Streamlit web application that displays an IMDb dataset in a Master-Detail-View format, with actor names in the master column and all of the movies of the actors in the details view.

+## Requirements

+- Python 3.x
+- Streamlit (0.66.0 or higher)
+- pandas

+## Setup

+1. Clone or download the repository
-In your Anaconda or code editor environment:
-    pip install streamlit
+2. In your Anaconda or code editor environment install requried packages running: pip install streamlit pip install pandas

-To test if setup works:
+3. To test if setup works:
     streamlit hello

-Run streamlit app localy in Browser:
-    streamlit run app.py
+4. Run streamlit app localy in Browser (served at http://localhost:8501/): streamlit run app.py

+## Usage

+1. Select an actor from the sidebar
+2. The app will display a dataframe of all the movies of the selected actor

+The relativ paths are in Windows format with "\\".
+When you run this on Linux or Mac-OS replace it with "/"